 - Further details to support proposal (upto 2000 characters): inc existing experience running such events, evidence of need for this event, commitment from speakers to participate.

 - How will your event be announced to the global SIGCHI community so members from anywhere can attend to apply?

 - Where and event to be held at a co-sponsored conference is proposed, we expect the other sponsoring organisations to have been approached to provide support also.

 Deadline for SIGCHI members to apply

-This is only one type of Conference Support SIGCHI offers.
-Our funding page describes all the different types of Conference Support, Community Support and Student Support SIGCHI can offer to members, conferences and student members.
+Our support page describes all the different types current support SIGCHI can offer to members, conferences and student members.